 Is salicylic acid safe during pregnancy?

-Over-the-counter salicylic acid products are safe for topical use during pregnancy.
-But prescription salicylic acid products, especially oral medications, aren’t safe.
+Over-the-counter (OTC) salicylic acid products may not be safe for use during pregnancy.
+Prescription salicylic acid products, especially oral medications, aren’t safe.

 To maintain clear, breakout-free skin without medications during pregnancy: